 Although al-Mansour did gloss over some of the complexities in Mary Shelley's life, Mary Shelley is still an all-around solid historical drama with fine period detail and strong performances.

-14. Howl (2010)
+19. Howl (2010)

 Allen Ginsberg was the defining poet of the Beat Generation.
-He spoke out against homophobia and the destructiveness of capitalism, usually in rhythmic form.
+He frequently spoke out against homophobia and the destructiveness of capitalism, usually in rhythmic form.

-James Franco sits front-and-center, tapping away on his typewriter in preparation for The Six Gallery reading in 1955.
-Using a blend of flashbacks, black-and-white, and animation, Howl has fun with its cinematography to lovingly celebrate the artist, activist, and pioneer.
+James Franco stars as the Beat poet, tapping away on his typewriter in preparation for The Six Gallery reading in 1955.

-13. Set Fire to the Stars (2014)
+18. Set Fire to the Stars (2014)

 There's something about poetry and black-and-white that just goes so well together—especially when the film is set in the 1950s, playing on that old-school vintage feel.

-Since his days leading the big-budget, Oscar-winning blockbuster trilogy The Lord of the Rings came to an end, Elijah Wood has now been embracing the indie side of cinema.
+Since his days leading the big-budget, Oscar-winning blockbuster trilogy The Lord of the Rings came to an end, Elijah Wood has been embracing the indie side of cinema.
 One of Wood's many small-scale projects is Set Fire to the Stars.